The Succulent Plant Page goes to Families of Succulent Plants goes to

 Name: Greek lithos = stone + opsis = similar to

-The genus includes 36 species of dwarf, stemless plants, often seen partly sunken into the soil.
-The plant body consists of a pair of fleshy leaves fused together into a conical structure with a flat top which may be patterned with grooves or windowed and with a groove between the two leaves.
+The genus includes 36 species of dwarf, stemless succulent plants, often seen partly sunken into the soil.
+The highly-succulent plant body consists of a pair of fleshy leaves fused together into a conical structure with a flat top which may be patterned with grooves or windowed and with a groove between the two leaves.
 Old leaves shrivel and dry into a sheaf surrounding the new developing plant body.
 The usually-solitary daisy-like flower emerges in the Autumn to early Winter from the groove between the two leaves and may be white or yellow or occasionally orange.

 Native to central and Western South Africa into Namibia and Botswana, usually growing in gravelly flats and low hills.
-These plants are the classic "living stones" and popular with growers as a varied collection with different leaf markings and colours can be maintained in a small area.
+These succulent plants are the classic "living stones" and popular with growers as a varied collection with different leaf markings and colours can be maintained in a small area.
 Some particularly attractive selected cultivars are in circulation among collectors.
 They should be watered from late Summer into the Autumn.

 Lithops karasmontana ssp. bella seedlings